inasafe/inasafe-doc/docs/source/training/beginner/osm/105-field-papers.rst

 .. image:: /static/training/beginner/osm/image75.*
    :align: center

-7. Move the paper by clicking and dragging the button in the upper-left corner.
+7. Move the paper by clicking and dragging the button in the upper left corner.

 .. image:: /static/training/beginner/osm/image76.*
    :align: center